-To help you decide which bathroom ideas and styling is best for you and your home, I have listed the 10 most popular ones and given an explanation of what they consist of how they can be incorporated into your own bathroom design.
+To help you decide which bathroom ideas are best for you and your home, I have listed the 10 most popular ones and explained what they consist of and how they can be incorporated into your primary bathroom design.

 Image credit: pinterest.co.uk

-The Art Deco style is very much characterised by its use of geometric shapes, bright colours, and luxurious materials and one of the most effective uses of this interior design aesthetic is to add it to your master bathroom.
+The Art Deco style is very much characterised by its use of geometric shapes, bright colours, and luxurious materials and one of the most effective uses of this interior design aesthetic is to use it in your master bathroom.

-To create an Art Deco bathroom, consider starting with the walls by choosing a bold, statement-making colour like navy or gold, and pair it with sleek white tiles for a dramatic contrast.
-Alternatively, you could opt for mosaic patterns using a black and white palette, geometric tiles or striped wallpaper to add additional visual interest.
+To create an Art Deco bathroom, consider starting with the walls by choosing a bold, statement-making colour like navy or gold, and pairing it with sleek white tiles for a dramatic contrast.
+Alternatively, you could opt for mosaic patterns using a black-and-white palette, geometric tiles or striped wallpaper for visual appeal.